mattva01/schooltool/src/schooltool/calendar/README.txt

 Storage of calendars
 --------------------

-SchoolBell was designed to allow flexibility in calendar storage: calendars may be stored in the ZODB, in a relational database, as iCalendar files on disk, or computed on the fly from some other data source.
+SchoolTool was designed to allow flexibility in calendar storage: calendars may be stored in the ZODB, in a relational database, as iCalendar files on disk, or computed on the fly from some other data source.